shelled snails text index | photo index

 Family Littorinidae

 Where seen?
-This little snail with an almost round shell is often seen on some of our rocky shores.
+This little snail with an almost spherical shell is seen on some of our rocky shores.
 Usually near the high water mark on large boulders.
+Usually in small numbers, and often among other kinds of Periwinkles.

 Features: 0.8-1cm.
 Shell is more rounded than other periwinkles commonly found in the same zone.
 Shell thin with fine grooves.
 Colour and pattern variable.
-Operculum thin and is made of a horn-like material.
-Body plain and pale with short tentacles.
-Previously known as Nodilittorina vidua.
+Operculum thin, circular, made of a horn-like material.

 Sentosa, Oct 03